JuliaClimate/meta/README.md

-# meta
+# Discussions about climate and Julia
-For discussions about JuliaClimate implementations
+The repository is the central place for discussions about possible options and implementation for climate related packages.